zhen-he/tracking-by-animation/README.md

 - [Full version](https://www.researchgate.net/profile/Zhen_He21/publication/332246376_Tracking_by_Animation_Unsupervised_Learning_of_Multi-Object_Attentive_Trackers/links/5ca98b864585157bd32878f1/Tracking-by-Animation-Unsupervised-Learning-of-Multi-Object-Attentive-Trackers.pdf?origin=publication_detail) (with the appendix).

-**NOTE**:
-- A new implementation (with pytorch 1.3) will soon be available.
+**NOTES**:
-- Recently the DukeMTMC website was disabled and would hopefully be recovered in the future.
+- The DukeMTMC's official website was closed in 05/2019.
+It might be recovered in the future.

 ## 1. Results